hei-school/poja/README.md

 **Your Java Infrawork.
 What is infrawork?
 It's like framework, but extended to the infrastructure running it!**

 The Java framework is Spring Boot.
 The infrastructure on which it runs is AWS.
-In the same way Spring Boot enforces a specific way of writing Java applications, POJA enforces a specific way of running Spring Boot on AWS.
+In the same way Spring Boot enforces a specific style for writing Java applications, POJA enforces a specific style for running Spring Boot on AWS.

 In particular, the whole stack is fully serverless: no activity then no payment.
 Spring Boot itself is run on Lambda functions, with no cold start problem thanks to SnapStart.